-These Champagne Cookie Balls are no bake, easy to make and super fun!
-They make such a wonderful little treat with the buttery taste of Walkers Shortbread and champagne!
+These No Bake Champagne Cookie Pops are easy to make and super fun!
+A perfect little treat for New Year’s Eve celebrations that’s made with the buttery Walkers Shortbread Cookies and champagne!

 I’ve been so excited to share these pops with you!
 There are so many things about this recipe I love.
 First – the champagne.
 After making these Mini Strawberry Champagne Cheesecakes and Mini Strawberry Champagne Trifles, I knew I’d be making another champagne treat soon.
 Champagne is easily one of the best ways to celebrate and it’s wonderful with dessert. 🙂